- 6'2" (1.89m)

 His versatility should not be underestimated.
 That he can play effectively in defence is well known after his performance in the 2009 Champions League final against Manchester United, but he also operated as an attacking midfielder for Monaco.

-Despite his impressive performances at Camp Nou, he struggled for first-team football in the 2009-10 season following the emergence of Sergio Busquets and, at the end of the campaign, he made a big-money move to the Premier League with Manchester City where he will be reunited with his brother, Kolo.
+Yet despite his impressive performances at Camp Nou, he struggled for first-team football in the 2009-10 season following the emergence of Sergio Busquets and, at the end of the campaign, he made a big-money move to the Premier League with Manchester City where he was reunited with his brother, Kolo.

 Strengths: He combines strength, poise on the ball and skill.
 He may be known as a defensive midfielder but he is no slouch when it comes to going on the offensive.